wookey-project/ewok-kernel/doc/devices.rst

 Sometimes, a dataplane may be implemented using multiple tasks communicating with each others.
-When the internal device dataplane is manipulating DMA streams, the tasks may whish to optimize the data buffer transfer by using only DMA transfer between them instead of using manual buffer copy through IPC.
+When the internal device dataplane is manipulating DMA streams, the tasks may wish to optimize the data buffer transfer by using only DMA transfers between them instead of using manual buffer copy through IPC.

-For this case, EwoK permits to tasks to voluntary share a memory buffer.
+For this case, EwoK allows tasks to voluntarily share a memory buffer.
 One of the task, the caller, owns that memory buffer, mapped in its address space.

-The other task, the receiver, will then be able to request DMA transaction *from* or *toward* this memory buffer, from a given hardware device (e.g. CRYP, HASH, or any device that read data stream through DMA requests as input).
-Note that this memory buffer is not mapped in the receiver's memory space and the receiver can therefore never reading from or writing into it.
+The other task, the receiver, will then be able to request DMA transaction *from* or *toward* this memory buffer, from a given hardware device (e.g. CRYP, HASH, or any device that reads data stream through DMA requests as input).
+Note that this memory buffer is not mapped in the receiver's memory space and the receiver can therefore never read from or write to it.

 Sharing a memory buffer by this mean is subject to specific permissions.